 Safe Yields Are Only the Beginning

-In addition to my favorite REITs with 8% average yields, the closed-end funds paying nearly 9%, and the 8.4% Preferreds, your risk-free trial includes a whole lot more…
+In addition to my favorite REITs with 8% average yields, the closed-end funds paying up to 8.6%, and the 7.3% Preferreds, your risk-free trial includes a whole lot more…

 - You’ll have immediate access to all of the picks in the members-only portfolio, including my exact buy & sell recommendations and buy-under prices.